 Evaporated milk was especially popular because it was so affordable, but fresh milk still had plenty of appeal.
 In Yau Ma Tei, when business at the Tai On Coffee Shop slumped after the cinema next door shut down, owner Chan Kwong-yiu began giving away free bottles of Dairy Farm milk with every breakfast set.
 “Free milk was the key to restoring our business,” he recalls.

 Ironically, just as more and more people were drinking milk, Dairy Farm was starting to move out of the dairy business.
 In 1960, it launched Dairy Lane, Hong Kong’s first modern supermarket, and two years later it acquired rival chain Wellcome.
 Then, in 1972, Dairy Farm was acquired by Hongkong Land, another Jardine Matheson company founded by Paul Chater.
 Its legal base moved to Bermuda.
-Today, Dairy Farm controls thousands of supermarkets and drug stores across Asia, and it also runs 7-Eleven, IKEA and Starbucks in Hong Kong, Macau, Taiwan and Indonesia.
+Today, Dairy Farm controls thousands of supermarkets and drug stores across Asia, and it also runs 7-Eleven and IKEA in Hong Kong.

 Dairy Farm’s transformation from a local milk producer to multinational holding company produced some interesting artefacts.
 The Pok Fu Lam farm was shut down in 1983, leaving behind a century-old senior staff quarters and more modern staff housing built in the 1950s, among other facilities.
 Some of these are being restored for new uses, but there are plenty of ruins being reclaimed by nature, including stone walls with crossover steps for cowboys.